Julia Möller

-Julia Möller Roche (born 1949 in Montevideo) is a Uruguayan television presenter and former model.
+Julia Möller Roche (born 1949 in Montevideo) is a Uruguayan television presenter, former model and beauty pageant titleholder.
 She is a granddaughter of the late Communist senator Julia Arévalo de Roche.

 In 1969 she won the pageant Miss Uruguay and was a contestant for Miss Universe.

 On television she is best remembered for her program at the end of the night, Punto Final (Spanish for "end point").